ariknel/MicInput-VST/README.md

 ## Installation

-1. Download `MicInput-Installer.exe` from the link above
+1. Download `MicInput-Installer.exe` from one of the links above
 2. Double-click it and follow the wizard
 3. Default install path: `C:\Program Files\Common Files\VST3\`
 4. Open your DAW → rescan VST3 plugins → add **MicInput** to an Instrument Track